 eCommerce Intellectual Property Rights

 Apart from other specific laws and regulations that require compliance by eCommerce businesses, intellectual property protection is another concern business owners should be aware of.
-Trademark registration in Thailand is determined on a first-to-file, first-in-right basis, so you should consider how to obtain trademark protection before introducing your products or services to the Thai market.
+Trademark registration in Thailand is determined on a first-to-file, first-in-right basis.
+New entrants should consider how to obtain trademark protection before introducing products or services to the Thai market.

-For a company seeking patent registration of their business method in the e-commerce market, please note that the Thai Patent Act currently does not grant patents to any computer programs nor to any type of business method.
-However, under certain conditions, computer programs, including technologies that are used to protect the company’s information from unauthorized access or reproduction, are able to be protected automatically under the Thai copyright protection system.
+For a company seeking patent registration of their business method in the eCommerce market, please note the Thai Patent Act currently does not grant patents to any computer programs nor to any type of business method.
+However, under certain conditions, computer programs, including technologies used to protect the company’s information from unauthorized access or reproduction, are able to be protected automatically under the Thai copyright protection system.
 In addition, a company’s trade secrets, such as processes, strategies, instruments or databases, could be protected by the Trade Secret Act (2002).
 Companies may wish to seek advice from local attorneys or IP consultants who are experts in Thai intellectual property law.

 In addition, the law requires service providers to store traffic data for a period of no less than 90 days from the date on which the data is input into a computer system and up to 2 years in special cases.

 Popular eCommerce Sites

 Thailand’s mix of international and local eCommerce stores is indicative of Thai consumers wanting variety when it comes to online shopping.
-Global players such as Amazon, ebay and Agoda continue to remain popular while WeLoveShopping and Pantipmarket, local C2C marketplaces and online communities, prove strong contenders that cater to local tastes.
+Global players such as Amazon, eBay, and Agoda continue to remain popular while WeLoveShopping and Pantipmarket, local C2C marketplaces and online communities, prove strong contenders that cater to local tastes.

 Growth of eCommerce can boost the use of e-Payment because it can make purchases of goods faster and more convenient.
-Thailand’s online and mobile banking market could reach maturity within six years from now, largely driven by the national e-payment system and significant growth in mobile broadband penetration.
+Thailand’s online and mobile banking market could reach maturity within six years.
+This is largely driven by the national e-payment system and the significant growth in mobile broadband penetration.
 By 2021, over 85% of the population will go online via mobile phone, an increase of 31% currently.